beboptank/beboptank/README.md

 ### Hi, I'm Seth.
-I'm a teacher turned UX writer hopeful, with some software development knowledge. 👋
+I'm a teacher transitioning into UX writing, with some software development knowledge. 👋

 I'm most experienced in HTML, CSS, JavaScript, React, and Java.